 - Hydrogels.
-Available by prescription, these edible capsules contain tiny particles that absorb water and enlarge in the stomach, to help you feel full.
+Available by prescription, these edible capsules contain tiny particles that absorb water and get bigger in the stomach, to help you feel full.
 The capsules are taken before meals and are passed through the intestines as stool.

 - Vagal nerve blockade.
-This involves implanting a device under the skin of the abdomen that sends intermittent electrical pulses to the abdominal vagus nerve, which tells the brain when the stomach feels empty or full.
+This involves implanting a device under the skin in the stomach area.
+The device sends electrical pulses to a nerve in that area, called the abdominal vagus nerve.
+This nerve tells the brain when the stomach feels empty or full.